tbxiao/chauff.github.io/_posts/2016-04-15-beyond-the-mooc-platform.md

 title: Beyond the MOOC platform
 ---
-In the past years, we have been heavily relying on social media for research purposes (like many other research groups) and by now it is very clear that we can learn *a lot* about people (and events, locations, etc.) from the social media traces they leave behind across the Web.
+In the past years, we have been heavily relying on social media for research purposes (like many other research groups) and by now it is very clear that we can learn *a lot* about people from the digital footprints they leave behind across the social Web.

 Once we started looking at people that participate in MOOCs (i.e. the "learners") from a research perspective, we were also curious to know where else on the Web they are active: on which social platforms do MOOC learners leave their traces behind?
-The motivation for this question is not hard to find: learning things about our *learners* before/after they have taken a MOOC can enable us to, for instance, track the impact of the MOOC on people's lives, adapt MOOCs according to individual expertise before learners enter the MOOC platform and so forth.
+The motivation for this question is not hard to find: learning things about our learners **before and/or after** they have taken a MOOC can enable us to, for instance, track the impact of the MOOC on people's lives, adapt MOOCs according to individual expertise before learners enter the MOOC platform and so forth.

 In one of our recent papers:
 >Guanliang Chen, Dan Davis, Jun Lin, Claudia Hauff and Geert-Jan Houben,
 >*Beyond the MOOC platform: Gaining Insights about Learners from the Social Web*, WebScience 2016.

-we took a first step in that direction and investigated *where* we can find the more than 320,000 learners of 18 TU Delft MOOCs (all running on [edX](https://www.edx.org/school/delftx)).
-Here is the abstract:
+we took a first step in that direction and investigated *where* we can find the more than **320,000 learners** of **18 TU Delft MOOCs** (all running on [edX](https://www.edx.org/school/delftx)).
+The abstract:
 > Massive Open Online Courses (MOOCs) have enabled millions of learners across the globe to
 > increase their levels of expertise in a wide variety of subjects.
 Research efforts surrounding
 > MOOCs are typically focused on improving the learning experience, as the current retention rates